systopia/de.systopia.mailbatch/README.md

 In addition, in MailBatch you normally use one of the message templates that you have previously created in CiviCRM.

-The MailBatch extension is closely related to the [*Mail Attachments* extension](https://github.com/systopia/de.systopia.mailattachment) which allows files be attached to an e-mail message, e. g. a static file on the local server (optionally with token replacement in file names), a contribution invoice, or a  *[CiviOffice](https://github.com/systopia/de.systopia.civioffice) Document*.
+The MailBatch extension provides support for the [*Mail Attachments* extension](https://github.com/systopia/de.systopia.mailattachment) which allows files be attached to an e-mail message, e. g. a static file on the local server (optionally with token replacement in file names), a contribution invoice, or a  *[CiviOffice](https://github.com/systopia/de.systopia.civioffice) Document*.
+Prior to version `2.0.0`, adding attachments to e-mail sent by *MailBatch* was included in this extension itself, but has been moved to the *Mail Attachments* extension, as it evolved into a more generic framework to be used by other extensions, or for them to provide more attachment types.

 CiviCRM documents the sending of e-mail analogous to other activities of the system.
 You can determine whether the sent mail is recorded as an individual